Using Mathematica for Quantum Mechanics: A Student's Manual: time-dependent Schr odinger equation

 \subsection{special case: time-independent Hamiltonian}

 In the special (but common) case where the Hamiltonian is time-independent, the integral in \autoref{eq:tdSchrMatSol1} can be evaluated immediately, and the solution is

-If we have a specific Hamiltonian matrix \mm{H} defined, for example the matrix of \autoref{sec:diagonalization}, we can calculate the propagator $\matr{U}(t)=\exp(-\ii\matr{H}t/\hbar)$ with \begin{mathematica} ¤mathin U[t_] = MatrixExp[-I H t] \end{mathematica} where we have used $\mm{t}=(t-t_0)/\hbar$ by expressing time in units of inverse energy (see \autoref{sec:units}).
-The resulting expression for \mm{U[t]} will in general be very long.
+If we have a specific Hamiltonian matrix \mm{H} defined, for example the matrix of \autoref{sec:diagonalization}, we can calculate the propagator $\matr{U}(\Delta t)=\exp[-\ii\matr{H}\Delta t/\hbar]$ for $\Delta t=t-t_0$ with \begin{mathematica} ¤mathin¤labelŽmath:Ugeneral U[¤mmDeltaŽt_] = MatrixExp[-I*H*¤mmDeltaŽt/¤mmhbar] \end{mathematica} The resulting expression for \mm{U[\mmDelta{}t]} will in general be very long, and slow to compute.
+A more efficient definition is to matrix-exponentiate a numerical matrix for specific values of the propagation interval \mm{\mmDelta{}t}, using a delayed assignment: \begin{mathematica} ¤mathin¤labelŽmath:Unumerical U[¤mmDeltaŽt_?NumericQ] := MatrixExp[-I*H*N[¤mmDeltaŽt]/¤mmhbar] \end{mathematica}